geowei1/geowei1.github.io/index.md

 {% capture text %}
 In order to contribute to the scientific field of Geographic Information Science we focus on
-•	Modeling Indoor Space with focus on Production Environments
+*	Modeling Indoor Space with focus on Production Environments
-•	Ontologies and Semantics related to Geoinformation
+*	Ontologies and Semantics related to Geoinformation
+*	(spatial) Linked (open) Data
+*	Numerical Methods (Operations Research) in Geography
+*	Agent-based Modeling
+*	Geolinguistics

 {%